In short, why I should be excited about Commuter Craft?

 How much do I have to do to meet the 51% rule?

 The simple answer is 51% but the answer is deeper than that.
 In the past, it was somewhat subjective as to what constituted 51%.
 Now there are points for certain functions of the build.
 Meet the formulas and you meet the 51% requirement.
 Even better, there is a kit evaluation team that goes through the manufacturers’ kit and approves kits for the program.
 Due to the low part count and by building in company jigs, the builder can be sure he meets the rule and get the aircraft built in a relatively short time.
-Some functions don’t count much for building such as installing the engine and instruments so much of this can be installed by the company.
+Some processes, such as installing the engine and instruments, count little towards the 51% rule.
+The Company can complete these tasks for you, as desired.

 What if I am not good with saws and drills and other tools?